DuPage County Criminal Law and Immigration Lawyers

 We are highly recognized not only for our experience and skill but also for our aggressive advocacy on behalf of each client we serve.
 Our attorneys are honest, compassionate, straightforward and down to earth.
 We understand what is at stake when you have criminal issues that may negatively impact your immigration status, and we take the time to thoroughly analyze your case, effectively account for all known factors, and determine the best path forward to securing a positive outcome.

 Any immigrant who has not yet become a U.S. Citizen can be subject to deportation/removal if they commit a deportable offense.
 Crimes that may be considered grounds for deportability include:

 - Crimes of moral turpitude (if committed within five years of being admitted to the U.S. or receiving a green card);

 - Helping smuggle undocumented immigrants into the U.S.; and

 - Falsely claiming to be a U.S. Citizen.

 Understand Your Rights, Call 630-932-9100630-932-9100

 Immigrants have certain rights under the U.S. Constitution.
 Chief among them are the right to remain silent and the right to an attorney.
 If you are questioned by immigration agents or law enforcement, it is generally best to assert your right to remain silent and ask to speak with your attorney.
-At Mevorah Law Offices LLC, we draw on our depth of experience with both criminal issues and immigration law to aggressively defend the charges against you and do everything possible to preserve your legal status here in the U.S. Before answering any questions from the authorities, contact our office today at 630-932-9100630-932-9100 for a free consultation.
+At Mevorah & Giglio Law Offices, we draw on our depth of experience with both criminal issues and immigration law to aggressively defend the charges against you and do everything possible to preserve your legal status here in the U.S. Before answering any questions from the authorities, contact our office today at 630-932-9100630-932-9100 for a free consultation.